AElfProject/AElf/docs-sphinx/reference/smart-contract/vote-contract.md

 }
 ```

+The field `voting_item_id` is the unique identifier of a voting event.
+And this voting event can only accept tokens of symbol is `accepted_currency` as valid votes.
+Of course, this token need to be created in the MultiToken Contract.

+The `options` filed records all the valid options of current voting event for voters to vote.

 To create a new voting event, users can send a `Register` transaction to Vote Contract.

 The input type of `Register` method is: